 Now customers can track their spending, and transactions on the go.

 The applications and services built from open banking can also help employers pay salaries to their workers from the comfort of their workplace without having to visit the bank.
-Automation and aggregate apps helps payment easy, smooth and paid as and when due.
+Automation and aggregate apps help payment easy, smooth, and paid as and when due.

 Many years ago, it was a huge struggle for households to make simple banking transactions.
 To pay for electricity, you have to pay cash in hand as there was nothing like online payment.
 It was almost impossible to make bills and accept payments online.

-NIBSS statistics report in 2020 reveals that, transaction with smartphones remains the preferred channel for financial transactions, accounting for 43% of total transactions made.
+NIBSS statistics report in 2020 reveals that a transaction with smartphones remains the preferred channel for financial transactions, accounting for 43% of total transactions made.
 USSD comes in a close second, being responsible for 35% of all transactions made.
-All this improvement can be tied with financial inclusiveness of open banking Fintech.
+All this improvement can be tied to the financial inclusiveness of open banking Fintech.